MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ne-ntddstor-storage_property_id.md

 ### -field StorageDeviceEnduranceProperty

-Provides info on how many bytes have been read/write from a solid-state drive (SSD).
+The caller is querying for how many bytes have been read/write from a solid-state drive (SSD).
 This property is currently supported only for Non-Volatile Memory Express (NVMe) devices that implement a certain NVMe feature.

 ### -field StorageDeviceLedStateProperty

 The caller is querying for the LED state of the device.
 Data is returned using the [**STORAGE_DEVICE_LED_STATE_DESCRIPTOR**](ns-ntddstor-storage_device_led_state_descriptor.md) structure.
-This property is currently supported only for NVMe devices that implement a certain NVMe feature.
+This property is currently supported only for certain NVMe devices.
 Supported in Windows 10 version 21H1 and later.

 ### -field StorageDeviceSelfEncryptionProperty